a-ignatev/intellij-xdt-syntax/README.md

 - Syntax highlighting
 - Syntax highlighting for xDT language injection in other files (currently only Kotlin)
-- Supplementary information display from the fields catalog
+- Supplementary information display from the fields catalogue

 ## Installation